COGS108/Overview/COGS108-Syllabus.md

 # LECTURE (CONTENT ENGAGEMENT)

-Starting Wednesday of Week 1, all lectures will be pre-recorded and shared (asynchronous learning).
+Starting Monday of Week 1, all lectures will be pre-recorded and shared (asynchronous learning).
 Students are encouraged to watch these during regular lecture time if that works for their schedules, but are free to watch them at a more convenient time, should that be necessary.
 They are designed so that each days' videos and quizzes can be completed in the normal class meeting time (50 min).

 For every pre-recorded video, there will be a corresponding quiz.
 These are to be completed individually.
-There will be 1-3 videos per day, resulting in more than 50 quizzes in total throughout the quarter.
+There will be 1-3 videos per day, resulting in ~65 quizzes in total throughout the quarter.
 These are designed to help keep students on track.
-Links to videos will be posted on each week's README on GitHub.
+Links to videos will be posted on each week's README on GitHub and on Canvas.
 Corresponding quizzes will be taken on Canvas.

 You will have a single attempt for each quiz.
 Each quiz will have between 3 and 15 questions.
-Each question will be worth a point.
-Quizzes will be timed, and you will have 1 minute per question.
+Quizzes will be timed, and you will have a little more than 1 minute per question.

-Every student has 20 "free" video quiz points for the quarter.
-This means that if there are 300 possible quiz points throughout the quarter (there may be a few more or a few less than 300 in reality) and at the end of the quarter you have >=280 total video quiz points, you will receive full credit for the "Content Engagement" portion of your grade.
-If, in this scenario you end the quarter with 260 total quiz points, you will receive a 92.8% (260/280) for "Content Engagement".
+Every student has 10 "free" video quiz points for the quarter.
+This means that if there are 200 possible quiz points throughout the quarter (there may be a few more or a few less than 200 in reality), and at the end of the quarter you have >=190 total video quiz points, you will receive full credit for the "Content Engagement" portion of your grade.
+If, in this scenario, you end the quarter with 180 total quiz points, you will receive a 95.0% (190/200) for "Content Engagement".
 This allows for flexibility if people miss a quiz one day or perform worse than they wanted to on a particular quiz.

-Starting with Wed of Week 1, there will be video quizzes due every Mon, Wed, and Fri throughout the quarter.
-Assigned quizzes must be completed on Canvas by end of day on their due date (11:59 PM PST).
-There are no late submissions for video quizzes.
+Starting with Mon of Week 1, there will be video quizzes due every Mon, Wed, and Fri throughout the quarter.
+While quizzes are designed to be taken each MWF, all assigned quizzes for a given week must be completed on Canvas by the Friday of the week on which they're assigned to receive credit (11:59 PM PST).

-Aside from week 1's videos, all videos and quizzes will be released on the Friday of the previous week, at the latest.
+All videos and quizzes will be released on the Friday of the preceeding week.
 (For example, any video quizzes due week 2 will be released by Friday of week 1.)

 ---